DanielCEvans/Coles-or-Woolworths/README.md

 **What did we conclude?**

-Using a paired-samples t-test we determined:
+Using a paired-samples t-test I determined:

- * when our sample was analysed as a whole, we **did not** find evidence for statistically significant price differences
+ * when the sample was analysed as a whole, I **did not** find evidence for statistically significant price differences

-When our sample was analysed by category:
+When the sample was analysed by category:

- * in 8 categories we **did not** find a statistically significant difference between the prices
+ * in 8 categories I **did not** find a statistically significant difference between the prices

- * in 4 categories we **did** find a statistically significant difference between the prices
+ * in 4 categories I **did** find a statistically significant difference between the prices

  ```
 result2 %>%